 What is it?

-You’re convinced to make a payment or give personal and financial details to someone claiming to be from an organisation you trust.
-This could include the police, your bank, a delivery or utility company, communication service provider or a government department such as HMRC or the DVLA .
+You’re convinced to make a payment or give personal and financial details to someone claiming to be from a trusted organisation such as your bank, the police, a delivery or utility company, communication service provider, a government department such as HMRC or someone you trust such as a friend or family member.